Vizgen/vizgen-postprocessing/docs/source/output_data_formats/vzg_file_format.rst

 VZG File Format
 =========================================================

-In addition to exporting raw data about each experiment in open formats (csv, tiff, parquet), the MERSCOPE analysis software exports a compiled and compressed version of this data appropriate for visualization in the MERSCOPE Desktop Vizualizer software (.vzg file).
+In addition to exporting raw data in open formats (csv, tiff, parquet), the MERSCOPE analysis software exports a compiled and compressed version of this data appropriate for visualization in the MERSCOPE Desktop Vizualizer software (.vzg file).
 If the Vizgen Post-processing tool is used to generate new Entity geometries, a new Cell-by-Entity